AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 This option sets the amount of time in mS to delay before playing back the audio buffer.

 Sample:

 ```
 parrottime = 1000                   ; Wait 1s (1000mS) before playback
 ```

 ### phone_functions=
-The `phone_functions` option allows you to override the stanza name used for the `phone_functions` stanza in `rpt.conf`.
+This option allows you to override the stanza name used for the `phone_functions` stanza in `rpt.conf`.
 Phone functions are a specific group of commands that are available when the node is accessed via phone.

 Sample:

 ```
 phone_functions = functions   ; name phone_functions to functions
 ```